epithe/PILLS/README.md

 Stretch: Req/Rec

-    - Request and Recommendation components render from database
+    - Request and Recommendation components render from database -
+        - Request button should take in selected user (user_id), library_id, book_id
+        - Sends post request to db which adds book to Requests table

     - Request and Reccomend buttons next to each book in library which send book to relevant req/rec list

 Stretch: Personalized homepage